tideflow-io/tideflow-docs/docs/services-introduction.md

 Services are the gem of Tideflow.

-They provide Tideflow with compatibility and integration with third-party services, allow workflows to create files, send emails, etc., from tasks that users define as part of their processes.
+They provide Tideflow with compatibility and integration with third-party services, allow workflows to create files, send emails, etc., all from the actions that users define as part of their processes.

 Services can be classified as two types.